Dairy-Free Banana Ice Cream With Coconut Milk

-When I made this ice cream for the first time, British summer time was in full swing.
+When I made this ice cream for the first time, British Summer time was in full swing.
 It was boiling hot outside and we were in need of a frozen treat to help cool us down.

-But as I sit down to write this post a few weeks later, it seems that summer has quickly gone, and autumn has arrived.
+But as I sit down to write this post a few weeks later, it seems that Summer has quickly gone, and Autumn has arrived.

-We’re still a few weeks away from the “official” beginning of the fall season, but I’ve definitely noticed a drop in the temperature and there have been a lot of windy days in Scotland this week!
+We’re still a few weeks away from the “official” beginning of the season, but I’ve definitely noticed a drop in the temperature and there have been a lot of windy days in Scotland this week!

-Vegan Banana Ice Cream Without An Ice Cream Maker
+Coconut Milk Ice Cream Without An Ice Cream Maker

 My favorite part about making ice cream at home is that although it might seem tricky, it’s super easy and you don’t even need any fancy equipment.
 You can actually make it without an ice cream maker and it doesn’t require too much extra effort.
 Of course, a machine might make the process a lot quicker but you don’t need to go out and buy one just to make one batch of ice cream.